Trade

-Retail trade consists of the sale of goods or merchandise from a very fixed location (such as a department store, boutique or kiosk), online or by mail, in small or individual lots for direct consumption or use by the purchaser.
-Wholesale trade is traffic in goods that are sold as merchandise to retailers, or to industrial, commercial, institutional, or other professional business users, or to other wholesalers and related subordinated services.
+Retail trade consists of the sale of goods or merchandise from a very fixed location (such as a department store, boutique, or kiosk), online or by mail, in small or individual lots for direct consumption or use by the purchaser.
+Wholesale trade is the traffic in goods that are sold as merchandise to retailers, industrial, commercial, institutional, or other professional business users, or to other wholesalers and related subordinated services.

-Historically, openness to free trade substantially increased in some areas from 1815 to the outbreak of World War I in 1914.
+Historically, openness to free trade substantially increased in some areas from 1815 until the outbreak of World War I in 1914.
 Trade openness increased again during the 1920s but collapsed (in particular in Europe and North America) during the Great Depression of the 1930s.
-Trade openness increased substantially again from the 1950s onwards (albeit with a slowdown during the oil crisis of the 1970s).
+Trade openness increased substantially again from the 1950s onward (albeit with a slowdown during the oil crisis of the 1970s).
 Economists and economic historians contend that current levels of trade openness are the highest they have ever been.

 Etymology

 Trade is from Middle English trade ("path, course of conduct"), introduced into English by Hanseatic merchants, from Middle Low German trade ("track, course"), from Old Saxon trada ("spoor, track"), from Proto-Germanic *tradō ("track, way"), and cognate with Old English tredan ("to tread").

 Commerce is derived from the Latin commercium, from cum "together" and merx, "merchandise."

+rvkdharwadglish by Hanseatic merchants, from Middle Low German trade ("track, course"), from Old Saxon trada ("spoor, track"), from Proto-Germanic *tradō ("track, way"), and cognate with Old English tredan ("to tread").